VBernasconi/digital_musicology/milestone3.md

 <img src="images/entries_per_year.png" alt="drawing" width="450"/>

 In this plot, one can observe the first occurence of the songs per year.
 As the years go by, the number of unique songs entering in the top 100 diminishes.
-The lower value for 1958 is due to the fact that our corpus begins the week of August 8.
+As our corpus begins the week of August 8, the year 1958 was not representative as it gives only information for 5 months and then was not plotted.

 <img src="images/corr_features.png" alt="drawing" width="450"/>